MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/roles-and-responsibilities.md

 The Azure Cloud Adoption Framework details many different functions that are part of [managing organizational alignment](/azure/cloud-adoption-framework/organize/).
 The functions aren't departments or organizations.
 Instead, they can be served by aligning team members in different parts of the organization to work together to complete the function.

-To have the most successful migration possible, you need several roles from these functions available.
-This article provides a guide for what roles come from what functions, and what is needed.
+To have the most successful migration, you need several roles from these functions available.
+This article describes the roles that are associated with specific functions and role responsibilities.

-Later articles indicate the roles that are primarily responsible for certain steps.
-This article is meant to provide a high-level overview of the roles needed.
+Later articles indicate the roles that are primarily responsible for specific steps.
+This article provides a high-level overview of the roles that you need.

 ## Cloud strategy function roles